amdmh/amdmh.github.io/_posts/2019-03-08-Identify_Customer_Segments.md

 - `Data_Dictionary.md`: Detailed information file about the features in the provided datasets.
 - `AZDIAS_Feature_Summary.csv`: Summary of feature attributes for demographics data; 85 features (rows) x 4 columns

 Each row of the demographics files represents a single person, but also includes information outside of individuals, including information about their household, building, and neighborhood.
 We will use this information to cluster the general population into groups with similar demographic properties.
-Then, you will see how the people in the customers dataset fit into those created clusters.
+Then, we will see how the people in the customers dataset fit into those created clusters.
 The hope here is that certain clusters are over-represented in the customers data, as compared to the general population; those over-represented clusters will be assumed to be part of the core userbase.
 This information can then be used for further applications, such as targeting for a marketing campaign.

 ```python